Sheikh Fazilatunnesa Mujib: Early life and marriage

-Sheikh Fazilatunnesa was born in 1930, to a Bengali Muslim family in the village of Tungipara, Gopalganj in 1930.
-She had Iraqi Arab ancestry through her grandfather Sheikh Abdul Hamid, who was a direct descendant of 15th-century Muslim preacher Sheikh Awwal of Baghdad.
-Her father, Sheikh Zahurul Hoque, and mother, Husne Ara Begum, died when she was three years old.
+Sheikh Fazilatunnesa was born in 1930, to the Bengali Muslim Sheikh family in the village of Tungipara, Gopalganj in 1930.
+Her father was Sheikh Zahurul Haque and her mother Sheikh Husne Ara Begum.
+Her paternal grandfather Sheikh Kashem, was grandson of Sheikh Ekramullah, who was descended from Sheikh Abdul Awal Darwish, a dervish who had come to preach Islam in Bengal during the early 18th century.
+Her father, Sheikh Zahurul Haque, and mother, Husne Ara Begum, died when she was three years old.
+Her elder sister's name is Sheikh Jinnatunnesa.

-She was paternal cousin of her husband Sheikh Mujibur Rahman.
-When Begum Fazilatunnesa was only 3 and Sheikh Mujib was 13, their marriage had been fixed by elders in the family.
+Fazilatunnesa was a paternal cousin of her husband Sheikh Mujibur Rahman.
+When Fazilatunnesa was only 3 and Sheikh Mujib was 13, their marriage had been fixed by elders in the family.
 Renu was only 8 years old when she was married to her husband, who himself was just 18, in 1938.
 The couple later had two daughters Sheikh Hasina and Sheikh Rehana, as well as three sons Sheikh Kamal, Sheikh Jamal and Sheikh Russel.
 Fazilatunnesa Mujib was under house arrest during Bangladesh Liberation War until 17 December.